 Panda Security has released a new security software program that increases the security of usb flash drives.
-The portable software program called USB Vaccine provides the means to vaccinate both the computer system and usb flash drives.
+The portable software program called USB Vaccine provides you with options to vaccinate both the computer system and USB flash drives.

-Computer vaccination referring to disabling autorun completely from removable media like usb flash drives or optical drives like CDs or DVD drives.
-To enable the protection of the computer system from programs that are auto-executed if usb flash drives or CDs or DVDs are inserted into the computer drives.
+Computer vaccination refers to disabling autorun completely from removable media like USB flash drives or optical drives like CD or DVD drives.

-Panda Research USB Vaccine increases the security of a computer system in regards to usb flash drives and other media with autorun capabilities.
+Panda Research USB Vaccine increases the security of a computer system in regards to USB flash drives and other media with autorun capabilities.
 The security software has been tested under Windows Vista, Windows XP and even Windows 2000.
-It will work on all
+It should run on newer versions of Windows as well, but has not been tested on those.

 That tool looks much better from the first view.
 I only reply to this because I commented on your article to BD’s tool.